A framework to support action

 Anti-racism and Decolonising the Curriculum Principle 6: Redress and reparation - Resources: evidence, reflection, action

 • The school that tried to end racism.
-Channel 4 documentary series which follows work undertaken in a school to help pupils understand and eradicate racial biases.
+Amazon Prime documentary series which follows work undertaken in a school to help pupils understand and eradicate racial biases.
 There are two programmes each lasting 47 minutes.

 • Professor Rowena Arshad, University of Edinburgh, Learning and Teaching conference.
 Professor Arshad distinguishes between inclusion, anti-racism and decolonising and draws on her own experience as an educator to illustrate some of the challenges for teachers in transforming their teaching.
 The video is 50 minutes long with Professor Arshad’s presentation starting about five minutes 30 seconds in.
 While the video is aimed at university staff, the presentation should help teachers and leaders in schools reflect on how they might take action to implement anti-racist practice and decolonise the curriculum.